ironsheep/P2-vscode-extensions/TAB-SPECs.md

 - All lines in selected region are treated as if each entire line was selected
 - If the line was not indented, no adjustment is made to the line or cursor (nothing happenes).
 - For any lines not at left edge they move left one tab stop (from the 1st character on the line)
-- (*all lines maintain their current indent relative to each other, unless some lines were already at the left edge so they couldn't be moved.*)
+- (*all lines maintain their current indent relative to each other, until some lines arrive at the left edge or some lines were already at the left edge so they couldn't be moved.*)
 - The cursor will be at the start, or the end, of the selection.
 If the cursor was in the white-space that was removed, the cursor moves to the tab stop along with the text which was right of the cursor.
 If the cursor was elsewhere it remains where it was in line but moved with the text to the left.
 Lastly, if the cursor was to the left of the new tab-stop then the cursor didn't move. *(Whew!)*
 - Desired behavior for cursor is that if a cursor was on a line that moved the cursor should be placed at the text left edge on that line